ctrueden/ctrueden.github.io/_pages/deus/SessionMon08.md

 -----

-The shuttle lands, and the party approaches ((NPCCain|Cain)).
+The shuttle lands, and the party approaches [Cain](NPCCain).
 (Vitto is inside Ariona, and Fey is small and invisible.)
 They see him, flanked by two zombies.
 "Where is the one who I spoke to?" he intones.

 Ariona steps forward.
 "Um, the one you spoke to is the ship's computer."
 Cain rolls his eyes and looks disbelieving and exasperated.